ChinLabQMS/DMD-SDL/README.md

 - `PatternWindowMex("getDisplayModes")` - get the display modes of all the monitors connected to the system as a struct array
 - `PatternWindowMex("getWindowHeight")` - get the height of the window if it is open, otherwise return 0
 - `PatternWindowMex("getWindowWidth")` - get the width of the window if it is open, otherwise return 0
-- `PatternWindowMex("getStaticMode")` - get whether the window is in static mode
+- `PatternWindowMex("getOperationMode")` - get the mode of the window (static/dynamic/color)
 - `PatternWindowMex("getStaticPatternPath")` - get the path of the static pattern loaded to the window if it is in static mode (empty if not in static mode)
-- `PatternWindowMex("getStaticPattern")` - get the static pattern loaded to the window if it is in static mode (empty if in dynamic mode)
+- `PatternWindowMex("getStaticPattern")` - get the static pattern loaded to the window
 - `PatternWindowMex("getStaticPatternRGB")` - get the static pattern in RGB format
-- `PatternWindowMex("getDynamicPattern")` - get the dynamic pattern loaded to the window if it is in dynamic mode (empty if in static mode)
-- `PatternWindowMex("getDynamicPatternRGB")` - get the dynamic pattern in RGB format
 - `PatternWindowMex("getPatternCanvas")` - get the pattern canvas of the window, which should be in sync with window content in static mode
 - `PatternWindowMex("getPatternCanvasRGB")` - get the pattern canvas of the window in RGB format, which should be in sync with window content in static mode
-- `PatternWindowMex("getRealPatternCanvas")` - get the real-space pattern canvas of the window, which should be in sync with window content in static mode
+- `PatternWindowMex("getRealCanvas")` - get the real-space canvas of the window, which should be in sync with window content in static mode
-- `PatternWindowMex("getRealPatternCanvasRGB")` - get the real-space pattern canvas of the window in RGB format, which should be in sync with window content in static mode
+- `PatternWindowMex("getRealCanvasRGB")` - get the real-space pattern canvas of the window in RGB format, which should be in sync with window content in static mode
 - `PatternWindowMex("setDisplayIndex", display_index)` - set the display index (0-index integer) of the window to the specified display, the order is the same as the one returned by `PatternWindowMex("getDisplayModes")`
 - `PatternWindowMex("displayColor", color=[0,0,0])` - display a color on the window, color is a 1x3 vector with RGB values
 - `PatternWindowMex("setStaticPatternPath", path, use_parallel=true)` - set the static pattern to be displayed on the window, path is the path to the BMP file
-- `PatternWindowMex("setDynamicPattern", pattern)` - set the dynamic pattern to be displayed on the window, pattern is an array of uint32 values
-- `PatternWindowMex("setDynamicPattern", pattern, verbose)` - set the dynamic pattern to be displayed on the window with verbose mode (true/false)
 - `PatternWindowMex("convertPattern2RGB", pattern, use_parallel=true)` - convert the pattern to RGB format with parallel processing (true/false), pattern is an array of uint32 values, return the RGB pattern as a 3D array of uint8 values
-- `PatternWindowMex("convertRGB2Pattern", rgb_pattern, alpha_mask=true, use_parallel=true)` - convert the RGB pattern to pattern with parallel processing (true/false), rgb_pattern is a 3D array of uint8 values, return the pattern as an array of uint32 values
+- `PatternWindowMex("convertRGB2Pattern", rgb_pattern, use_parallel=true)` - convert the RGB pattern to pattern with parallel processing (true/false), rgb_pattern is a 3D array of uint8 values, return the pattern as an array of uint32 values